 When Brad and I road tripped through Norway, we had our own vehicle thanks to our awesome collaboration with Tinggly.
 We could NEVER have seen all the amazing things we got to see in Norway without having our own vehicle.
 We got to explore so much and the views when driving through Norway are amazing.

-I totally suggest you rent a car to get the most out of your Norway adventures.
+I totally suggest you rent a camper or motorhome of your own to get the most out of your Norway adventures.
 Fuel in Norway actually changes throughout the country.
 It ranges from around 1.3 euro to 1.6 euro depending on where you are!

 Norway is also famous for its road tolls.
 So there are a few things to know to help you with your road tolls and managing Norway on a budget: